 The Internet offers an astounding variety of options for our kids—learning, playing games, interacting with peers and expressing themselves.
 There can be a downside to all this online activity, however - cyber bullying, predators, identity theft and other threats.
 Together, we must learn how to navigate the web smartly and safely.

-Browse this site for educational videos and content on Cyber Safety geared toward children and parents.
+Browse the Scholastic Partents website for educational videos and content on Cyber Safety geared toward children and parents.